-The following example creates a partner attachment in edge availability domain 2 and is associated with the
+The following example creates a VLAN attachment in edge availability domain

-my-second-routerCloud Router, which is in the
+my-router, which is in the region

 gcloud compute interconnects attachments describe my-second-attachment \ --region us-central1

-adminEnabled: false edgeAvailabilityDomain: AVAILABILITY_DOMAIN_2 creationTimestamp: '2017-12-01T08:29:09.886-08:00' id: '7976913826166357434' kind: compute#interconnectAttachment labelFingerprint: 42WmSpB8rSM= name: my-second-attachment pairingKey: 7e51371e-72a3-40b5-b844-2e3efefaee59/us-central1/2 region: https://www.googleapis.com/compute/v1/projects/customer-project/regions/us-central1 router: https://www.googleapis.com/compute/v1/projects/customer-project/regions/us-central1/routers/my-second-router selfLink: https://www.googleapis.com/compute/v1/projects/customer-project/regions/us-central1/interconnectAttachments/my-second-attachment state: PENDING_PARTNER type: PARTNER
+adminEnabled: false edgeAvailabilityDomain: AVAILABILITY_DOMAIN_2 creationTimestamp: '2017-12-01T08:29:09.886-08:00' id: '7976913826166357434' kind: compute#interconnectAttachment labelFingerprint: 42WmSpB8rSM= name: my-second-attachment pairingKey: 7e51371e-72a3-40b5-b844-2e3efefaee59/us-central1/2 region: https://www.googleapis.com/compute/v1/projects/customer-project/regions/us-central1 router: https://www.googleapis.com/compute/v1/projects/customer-project/regions/us-central1/routers/my-router selfLink: https://www.googleapis.com/compute/v1/projects/customer-project/regions/us-central1/interconnectAttachments/my-second-attachment state: PENDING_PARTNER type: PARTNER

-- The state of the VLAN attachment is
+The state of the VLAN attachment is